Why choose a career in the health sector?

 All City’s nursing degree courses are accredited by the Nursing and Midwifery Council (NMC), which means on successful completion of the course you can apply for your ‘pin’ and begin practicing as a registered nurse.
-The NMC registration is recognised in many other countries as well as the UK, so if you dream of working and living abroad, you may already be qualified to do so.
+The NMC registration for adult nurses is recognised in many other countries as well as the UK, so if you dream of working and living abroad, you may already be qualified to do so.

 The expected starting salary for qualified nurses working within the NHS in central London is between £26,067 and £28,314.